Ukraine Hosts Talks With Security Allies In Kyiv

 Under the current US-backed blueprint for ending the war, Ukraine would cede parts of the eastern Donbas region and agree not to join NATO.

-Zelensky said last week that Ukraine has been able to wrest some concessions, notably removing the provision that land seized by Moscow's army would be recognized as Russian.
+Zelensky said last week that Ukraine has been able to wrest some concessions, notably removing the provision that land seized by Moscow's army would be recognised as Russian.

 This includes areas that Kyiv and military analysts say are controlled by Russia, as well as those claimed by Moscow's army.

-That is more land than the previous two years combined, though far short of the more than 60,000 square kilometers it took in the first year of its invasion.
+That is more land than the previous two years combined, though far short of the more than 60,000 square kilometres it took in the first year of its invasion.

-Russia made its biggest advance in 2025 in November - 701 square kilometers - whereas the 244 square kilometers it gained in December was the smallest since March, the data showed.
+Russia made its biggest advance in 2025 in November -- 701 square kilometres -- whereas the 244 square kilometres it gained in December was the smallest since March, the data showed.

 Russian President Vladimir Putin has consistently told his citizens that the military intends to seize the rest of the Ukrainian land he has proclaimed as Russian if talks fail.